papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 ## Establishing HRMP Channels

-To facilitate communication between parachains using the HRMP protocol, the parachains must explicitly establish communication channels by registering them on the relay chain.
+To enable communication between parachains using the HRMP protocol, the parachains must explicitly establish communication channels by registering them on the relay chain.

 Downward and upward channels from and to the relay chain are implicitly available, meaning they do not need to be explicitly opened.

 Opening an HRMP channel requires the parachains involved to make a deposit on the relay chain.
-This deposit covers the expenses of using the relay chain's storage for the message queues associated with the channel.
+This deposit serves a specific purpose, it covers the costs associated with using the relay chain's storage for the message queues linked to the channel.
+The amount of this deposit varies based on parameters defined by the specific relay chain being used.

 ### Relay Chain Parameters